bycolco/bycolco/README.md

 Tech addict.
 Art lover.
 Passionate about the power of plants.

-I like challenges with Web technologies, Blockchain, IoT, AI, robotics, and open-source.
+I like challenges with Web technologies, Blockchain, AI, IoT, robotics, and open-source.

-I'm interested and building in climate tech, ReFi, and digital privacy.
+I'm interested in digital privacy and online freedom.
 I enjoy encrypting things.